 Trump says Comey 'totally protected' Clinton, swipes at DOJ as new documents confirm claims

-President Trump declared on Twitter Wednesday that James Comey "totally protected Hillary Clinton," after the FBI confirmed the former FBI boss drafted a statement on the private email case two months before it was over.
+President Trump declared on Twitter Wednesday that James Comey "totally protected Hillary Clinton," after the FBI confirmed the former bureau boss drafted a statement on the private email case two months before it was over.

 In a series of tweets, Trump also swiped at the Justice Department, seeming to suggest they review what he called an apparent "fix."